When we bought our InTech Flyer Chase trailer, we planned our first trip in it for Christmas Eve.

 We wanted to camp in a close enough place to home that we could pack up and come back if we screwed up really bad, but out enough to get some time in nature away from crowds.

-Our first overlanding camping trip was spent at a dispersed camping area on Proctor Road near Madera Canyon.
+Our first dispersed camping trip was spent at a dispersed camping area on Proctor Road near Madera Canyon.
 We chose a spot by a deep wash with a nice rock fire pit and a view of the lights of nearby Green Valley, Arizona.

 Sometimes even the best planning doesn’t prevent mistakes.
 And we made plenty of them on our first trip!
-Keep reading below for a breakdown of the five things we learned on our first overlanding camping trip.
+Keep reading below for a breakdown of the five things we learned on our first dispersed camping trip.

 1. Always stake the privacy tent down